 Partnering with Mana Whenua

-Eke Panuku recognises iwi and hapū have a historical association with Tāmaki Makaurau.
-Eke Panuku also acknowledges mana whenua seek to maintain their relationship with the land and sea.
-The histories and legends of mana whenua were formed by occupying this land over many generations.
-The land of provides sustenance for the people and hospitality for visitors.
+Eke Panuku recognises iwi and hapū have a strong historical association with Tāmaki Makaurau.
+Mana whenua have occupied this whenua [land] over many generations, and they seek to maintain their relationship with the land and sea.

 Why do we partner with mana whenua?

 Within Tāmaki Makaurau, the council recognises 19 mana whenua.
 The council and Eke Panuku have a role to assist the Crown in discharging their obligations under Te Tiriti o Waitangi.
 Eke Panuku aspires to develop a partnership with mana whenua to create an Aotearoa that reflects our shared aspirations.
 We know, when we work with mana whenua, we achieve better outcomes than we would alone.

 What are the aspirations of mana whenua?

 Mana whenua are not a single group, instead each iwi has their own identity, with their own moemoeā [dreams] and aspirations.
 However, these moemoeā can be placed under five pou to help focus on what is important to mana whenua – most likely the same aspirations as everyone else:

 CultureWe will create spaces that express and showcase Māori identity